JayVora-SerpentCS/SerpentCS_Contributions/hr_applicant/README.rst

 * This application allows you to keep description for details of Applicant and Employee like Attachment of Subsections,Medical

-  Details,Previous Occupation,Education Details,Relatives,Languages,Pervious Travel and Profile Report
+  Details,Previous Occupation,Education Details,Relatives,Languages,Previous Travel and Profile Report

 Usage
 ===========